 Highest internet package I can have to handle upload and downloads.
 Utilities.

-Gig economy is: a labor market characterized by the prevalence of short-term contracts or freelance work as opposed to permanent jobs.
+The gig economy is: a labor market characterized by the prevalence of short-term contracts or freelance work as opposed to permanent jobs.
 What it really means...
-I use skills that I have grown over the last 10 years to the advantage of those that can't afford to employ someone like me on a regular basis or can't afford large services.
-With my primary services being books, I save people hundreds if not thousands of dollars over them purchasing formatting and covers through places such as AuthorHouse (and full vanity publishers in general) and even Amazon before the canceled their Author Services.
+I use skills that I have grown over the last xx years (2022 I'm at 15 years) to the advantage of those that can't afford to employ someone like me on a regular basis or can't afford large services.
+With my primary services being books, I save people hundreds if not thousands of dollars over them purchasing formatting and covers through places such as AuthorHouse (and full vanity publishers in general) and even Amazon before they canceled their Author Services.
 And, I will fully admit, I normally put more into the job than those services anyway.

 Graphic: One of my favorites that is now saved on my computer because I spent 20 minutes trying to find it because someone said, "It'll take you five minutes, easiest job you'll have today."
 I turned down the $5 job to correct two images and went back to work on the $200 formatting job.

 I stay busy.
 There are many days that I'm lucky I get a shower.
 I have to schedule family time.

 Trying to make time to do anything outside of my chair and keyboard, even exercise, is sometimes hard.
 And on those days I'm not busy.
 I'm climbing the walls waiting for the next job.
 As I catch up on all the "other" parts of life that get ignored when there is work to do.